 tom griffin is an oxford-based singer songwriter and proponent of his own self-styled "urban folk-blues".

-tom draws inspiration from the delta, chicago and texas blues, to hendrix, stevie ray vaughan and pink floyd to artists such as ray la montagne, the civil wars, gary clark jr, billy bragg and lead belly. however his sound is more than the sum of these influences, performing with a unique passion and intensity.
+tom draws inspiration from a variety of blues such as delta, texas and piedmont, hendrix, stevie ray vaughan and pink floyd to artists such as the civil wars, billy bragg and lead belly. however his sound is more than the sum of these influences, performing with a unique passion and intensity.

 growing up in hereford, tom started to learn guitar at the age of 12. heavily influenced by music of the skateboarding scene, tom would play with his bandmates making rough recordings on an old 4-track and playing school talent shows. tom's first studio experience came at the age of 15 where he recorded a two song demo with his band.